Divine Tyranny Organisations The gods

 The god realm

-Our most holy prophets have reported visions of his blinding gloriousness, our lord Q, in his own palace build entirely out of gold to better reflect his magnificent rays.
-Our lord was lying in a bed made of still live and growing laburnum—the tree of the golden rain—with the eternally fresh golden poisonous flowers of the tree serving as decoration.
-And most thoughtful of our lord, the softest and shiniest silk bedsheets and bed curtains imaginable were veiling his blinding glory to preserve his visitors' mind.
+Our most holy prophets have reported visions of his blinding gloriousness, our lord Q. His palace is built entirely out of gold to better reflect his magnificent rays.
+Our lord likes to lie in a bed made of still alive and growing laburnum trees—the trees of the golden rain!—with the eternally-fresh, golden, poisonous flowers of the trees serving as decorations.
+And most thoughtful of our lord, the softest and shiniest silk bedsheets and bed curtains imaginable veil his blinding glory to preserve his mortal visitors' minds.

 Sustenance and death